alexchacon2341/navigation-dqn/README.md

 ### Environment

-In the environment, an agent is tasked with collecting bananas in a square world.
+In the environment, an agent is tasked with collecting bananas in a large, square world.

 ![Trained Agent][image1]